igityanalla/twilio-flex-telegram-integration/README.md

 # Twilio Flex Telegram Integration

-[comment]: <> (associated blogpost)

 This repository contains a proof of concept Express application for integrating Telegram into Twilio Flex with Conversations.
 The associated blog post can be found here: https://www.twilio.com/blog/integrate-telegram-flex-conversations

 ![diagram](/public/images/diagram.png?raw=true)

 ## Requirements

 For building and running this application you need:

 - [Twilio Flex (Conversations) Account](https://www.twilio.com/docs/flex/conversations)